HetviPatel1905/HetviPatel1905/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/HetviPatel1905](https://github.com/HetviPatel1905)
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about HTML, CSS, Javascript, Git, Github, Python
 - ⚡ Fun fact: I read a lot of books, but I’m pretty sure I’m just collecting imaginary friends at this point.
-(2025 goals: 50books to read)
+(2025 goals: 50 books to read)
 -  - 📫 How to reach me **pathe1905@gmail.com**

 ## 🛠️ Languages and Tools